Michele Cappellari Python Programs

 pPXF is the most efficient, reliable and flexible implementation of the “Full-Spectrum Fitting” method to study stellar populations (see Figure 7).
 This technique has effectively rendered the traditional line-strength indices obsolete, facilitated by the development of high-quality spectral models. pPXF was designed to be independent on any specific set of stellar-population models and has already been used with nearly every available one.
 Here is an incomplete list of stellar population models that were used with pPXF:

 pPXF allows one to extract multiple kinematic components, with different stellar populations, from a spectrum.
 Gas emission lines can be fitted simultaneously, avoiding the need for masking them.
-This is particularly useful when studying the stellar population of galaxies with prominent emission lines (e.g. the Balmer lines) filling important absorption features (see Figure 6).
+This is particularly useful when studying the stellar population of galaxies with prominent emission lines (e.g., the Balmer lines) filling important absorption features (see Figure 6).

 Please also cite the source of the stellar population models HERE if you use pPXF with any of the included libraries of spectral templates.